Bordered Heegaard Floer homology: Invariance and pairing: The bordered Floer homology package

-\begin{theorem} The homotopy equivalence class of the differential module $\CFDa(Y_2)$ is a topological invariant of three-manifolds $Y_2$ with boundary $F$. \end{theorem}
+\begin{theorem} Let $Y_2$ be a three-manifold equipped with an orientation\hyp preserving diffeomorphism $\phi\co F \to -\partial Y_2$.
+The homotopy equivalence class of the associated differential module $\CFDa(Y_2,\phi\co F \to -\partial Y_2)$ is a topological invariant of the three-manifold $Y_2$ with boundary parameterized by $-F$. \end{theorem}

-Algebraic operations on the type $A$ module for the component of $Y_1$ are defined by counting rigid holomorphic curves subject to certain height constraints on their corresponding Reeb chords.
+For the type~$A$ module for the component~$Y_1$, on the other hand, the algebraic operations are defined by counting holomorphic curves that are rigid when subject to certain height constraints on their Reeb chords.
 Specifically, we require that certain clumps of these Reeb chords occur at the same height.
-The proper algebraic set-up for these operations is that of an $\Ainf$-module over $\Alg(F)$, and the precise definition of the type $A$ module is given in Section~\ref{sec:type-a-mod}, where we also prove a more precise version (Theorem~\ref{thm:A-invariance}) of the following:
+The proper algebraic set-up for these operations is that of an $\Ainf$ module over $\Alg(\PMC)$, and the precise definition of the type $A$ module is given in Chapter~\ref{chap:type-a-mod}, where we also prove a more precise version (Theorem~\ref{thm:A-invariance}) of the following: